mohimanilab/molDiscovery/README.md

 ## Results

 ### Massive GNPS analysis
-We analyzed more than six six million spectra from global natural product social molecular networking infrastructure (GNPS, <https://gnps.ucsd.edu/>) using molDiscovery and regular Dereplicator+.
+We analyzed more than six million spectra from global natural product social molecular networking infrastructure (GNPS, <https://gnps.ucsd.edu/>) using molDiscovery and regular Dereplicator+.
 The figure below demonstrates performance of the both tools at different false discovery rate (FDR) levels.
 The curves show the number of (A) small molecule-spectrum matches and (B) unique compounds identified by